-The structure and makeup of local economies impact the degree of ridership decline.
-Technology-focused economies with an existing and prominent work-from-home culture have noticed a steeper decline in ridership than those with more service industry jobs and essential workers who power the supply chain.
+The structure and makeup of local economies also impact the degree of transit ridership decline.
+Technology-focused economies with an existing and prominent work-from-home culture initially noticed a steeper decline in ridership than those with more service industry jobs and essential workers who power the supply chain.
 Systems in college towns were also severely affected, as many universities closed and sent students home.
 Regions of the country that were hardest hit early in the pandemic (e.g., the Northeast, Seattle, and San Francisco Bay areas) had, in general, larger ridership drops than other areas of the country that saw the worst pandemic impacts later in 2020.

-Regional differences in modal ridership return have presented themselves.
+Bus ridership recovery has been the consistent leader compared to other transit modes largely due to bus rider demographics.
+According to APTA's Who Rides Public Transportation, 22 percent of bus riders are under the age of 25, twice the percentage of younger rail riders.
+With bus riders on average earning less than rail riders and often working non-office jobs, they have been a critical driver of ridership recovery for many public transit agencies.3 Regional differences in modal ridership return have presented themselves.
 Generally, Bus and Demand Response have led the way followed by Heavy/Light Rail and Commuter Rail trailing.
 However, some regions have bucked that trend.
-For instance, at the Massachusetts Bay Transportation Authority in the Boston area, Commuter Rail ridership return leads Light Rail's return.
+For instance, at the Massachusetts Bay Transportation Authority in the Boston area, Commuter Rail ridership return leads Heavy and Light Rail ridership return.

-Ridership tracked closely with job growth generally, and service industry jobs more specifically, cost of car ownership provides another insight into why people have been choosing public transit.
+Ridership tracked closely with job growth generally, and service industry jobs more specifically.
+The cost of car ownership provides another insight into why people have been choosing public transit.
 A recent analysis conducted by APTA shows that riders can save more than \$13,000 annually by using public transit instead of driving.4